 Albemarle (ALB) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the specialty chemicals company had lost 2.46% over the past month.
-This has lagged the Basic Materials sector's gain of 6.99% and the S&P 500's loss of 1.81% in that time.
+Heading into today, shares of the specialty chemicals company had lost 11.51% over the past month, lagging the Basic Materials sector's loss of 1.41% and the S&P 500's loss of 7.66% in that time.

-Albemarle will be looking to display strength as it nears its next earnings release, which is expected to be February 16, 2022.
-On that day, Albemarle is projected to report earnings of $0.96 per share, which would represent a year-over-year decline of 17.95%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $884.18 million, up 0.57% from the year-ago period.
+Investors will be hoping for strength from Albemarle as it approaches its next earnings release, which is expected to be February 16, 2022.
+In that report, analysts expect Albemarle to post earnings of $0.96 per share.
+This would mark a year-over-year decline of 17.95%.
+Our most recent consensus estimate is calling for quarterly revenue of $884.18 million, up 0.57% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Albemarle.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Albemarle should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.91% higher.
-Albemarle currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Consensus EPS estimate has moved 1.3% higher within the past month.
+Albemarle is currently a Zacks Rank #1 (Strong Buy).

-Investors should also note Albemarle's current valuation metrics, including its Forward P/E ratio of 36.37.
-This valuation marks a premium compared to its industry's average Forward P/E of 13.28.
+Valuation is also important, so investors should note that Albemarle has a Forward P/E ratio of 34.1 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 12.38.

 The Chemical - Diversified industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 166, putting it in the bottom 35% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.